Junichi Masuda: Influences and style

 Masuda approaches each of his games with the mindset that a beginner should be able to easily play it.
 In view of this, his games begin in an easily approachable and accessible style, with more layers of complexity being introduced as the player progresses through the game.
 He believes that handheld systems provide an opportunity for social interaction that cannot be found on non-handheld console systems.
 He has stated that the continued use of 2D computer graphics has been integral to Pokémon's success.

+Most of his ideas draw inspiration from simply observing real life and visualizing how he would design or draw outside objects.
+As a rule, he does not use previous characters as inspirations for new ones, instead creating each new one from independent sources.

 Masuda's musical style draws from a number of sources, particularly classical music and the works of Igor Stravinsky and Dmitri Shostakovich.
 His favorite musical genre is techno, and he has looked to the music of the Super Mario series as an example of video game music that works well.
-Most of his ideas draw inspiration from simply observing real life and visualizing how he would design or draw outside objects.
-As a rule, he does not use previous characters as inspirations for new ones, instead creating each new one from independent sources.